Module 6: Integration of shelter and community healthcare programs for at-risk pets

 Community Veterinary Outreach

-Community Veterinary Outreach (CVO) is a volunteer-run nonprofit healthcare program in Canada and the US that aims to improve the health of homeless or housing-insecure people and their pets through a “One Health” model of care.
+Community Veterinary Outreach (CVO) is a volunteer-run nonprofit healthcare program in Canada and the US that aims to improve the health of unhomed or housing-insecure people and their pets through a “One Health” model of care.
 In this model, CVO improves access to veterinary and human health resources by combining free veterinary preventive care with human healthcare services in their One Health clinics stationed at different social service locations.
-Participants in the program must be referred by various community stakeholders such as domestic violence shelters, shelters for the homeless, and hospitals devoted to serving low-income communities.
+Participants in the program must be referred by various community stakeholders such as domestic violence shelters, shelters for the unhomed, and hospitals devoted to serving low-income communities.
 In addition to food and grooming, free services for pets include veterinarian examinations, vaccinations, deworming, microchips, and in some locations, spay/neuter surgery.

 Dr. Michelle Lem, veterinarian and founder of Community Veterinary Outreach, recently conducted a study with the University of Guelph to evaluate the health of pets belonging to people experiencing homelessness.
 Review of the medical records from more than 1100 CVO pet patients determined the pets of the homeless were as healthy as pets living in homes or had the same medical conditions as pets seen at private veterinary clinics.
 These findings challenged the stigma that the pets of homeless people are not well cared for.
 Read this short article summarizing the study findings, especially the last section on pets seen as a lifeline.